julievano/dos_and_donts_beta/docs/_posts/dos_donts/2017-02-17-do_iterations.md

 img: iterations.png
 img2:
 tags: []
-shortwhy: "Information will continue to be updated."
+shortwhy: "Models and datasets will continue to be updated."
 whyp1: "Datasets will continue to be updated as observations increase, models improve, errors are corrected, computational capacity increases, and hydrology and climate science advance.
 As such, iteration and updating should be included in a risk management framework, where new strategies are allowed to develop as new knowledge becomes available.
 This includes revisiting decisions when new information (e.g., new climate scenarios) are available (Willows and Connell 2003)."
 faq1: "When do iterations stop?"
 faq1p1: "Adaptive management means that decision-making is a continuous process, and we need to continually keep information used to support decisions up to date (a circular process).
 However, decisions can be made along the way.
 As an example of what this looks like, see the eight stages of the decision-making framework in Willows and Connell (2003): 1) Identify problem and objectives, 2) Establish decision-making criteria, 3) Assess risk,